rackerlabs/support-how-to/content/how-to/rackconnect/rackconnect-global-faq/index.md

 product_url: rackconnect
 ---

-#### What is RackConnect Global?
+{< accordion title="What is RackConnect Global?" col="in" href="accordion1" >}}

-RackConnect&reg; Global is a software-defined, multi-cloud interconnection platform that links Rackspace Technology customers with other Rackspace data centers, third-party data centers, and third-party clouds via direct, private, low-latency, virtual connections.
-All traffic flowing between every endpoint avoids the public Internet, and instead, rides the Rackspace private backbone.
+RackConnect&reg; Global is a software-defined, multi-cloud interconnection platform that links Rackspace Technology customers with other Rackspace data centers, third-party data centers, and third-party clouds through direct, private, low-latency, virtual connections.
+All traffic flowing between every endpoint avoids the public Internet and instead rides the Rackspace private backbone.
+{{< /accordion >}}

-#### Why should I care about avoiding the public Internet?
+{{< accordion title="Why should I care about avoiding the public Internet?" col="in" href="accordion2" >}}

 The average enterprise uses at least five different multi-cloud platforms.
-A typical mix includes on-premises private clouds, colocation, hosted private cloud, public cloud, and multiple Software-as-a-Service (SaaS) offerings.
+A typical mix includes the following offerings:

+- On-premises private clouds
+- Colocation
+- Hosted private cloud
+- Public cloud
+- Multiple Software-as-a-Service (SaaS)

 Data stored and processed in each must flow from one to the other rapidly and securely.
-Over two-thirds of data traffic travels east-west between clouds, rather than north-south to the end-user.
+Over two-thirds of data traffic travels east-west between clouds rather than north-south to the end-user.
 This flow of information is susceptible to intrusion.
 If an adversary can make their way into the east-west traffic, there's a good chance they could make their way quickly across the network and into your platforms.
+{{< /accordion >}}

-#### How does RackConnect Global work?
+{{< accordion title="How does RackConnect Global work?" col="in" href="accordion3" >}}

-RackConnect Global is an “ecosystem of ecosystems.”
+RackConnect Global is an *ecosystem of ecosystems*.
 Rackspace has linked the leading interconnection exchanges and cloud providers to our proprietary backbone.
-After you’ve connected with the Rackspace backbone via a Rackspace data center or edge location (backbone routers in third-party connectivity-rich colocation sites), you can spin up virtual connections across the Rackspace footprint as well as Megaport and the Equinix Cloud Exchange Fabric.
+After you connect with the Rackspace backbone through a Rackspace data center or edge location (backbone routers in third-party connectivity-rich colocation sites), you can spin up virtual connections across the Rackspace footprint as well as Megaport and the Equinix Cloud Exchange Fabric.
 These virtual